Captivating Stories from a Renegade Reporter

 Former Los Angeles Times staff writer David Haldane loves telling stories.
 His first book, Berkeley Days: The Uncensored Memoirs of an Underground Journalist published in 2003, detailed his spiritual quest - profiling pagans, gurus, magicians, witches and other New Age characters - in pursuit of a personal peace.

 Haldane's work has appeared in both print and online worldwide.
 Some of it was anthologized in Chicken Soup for the Single's Soul (Health Communications 1999) and Cultural Tapestry: Readings for a Pluralistic Society (Harper Collins, 1992).
 In addition, you can read his articlers and essays in many newspapers and magazines including:

 The Exciting Extension of His Memoir

 David Haldane's new award-winning memoir, Nazis & Nudists, expands on his search for understanding and spiritual tranquility in the larger context of a life well spent.
-Described as On the Road for baby boomer's, the highly praised book is now available in paperback and digital formats at Black Rose Writing, on Amazon and on Barnes & Noble.
+Described as On the Road for baby boomer's, the highly praised book is now available in paperback, audio and digital formats at Black Rose Writing, on Amazon and on Barnes & Noble.